-You will be seeing a lot of slow cooker recipes from me, because it is getting cold and I just want to hibernate and not think about anything like cooking.
-Slow cookers (or crock pots) are ingenuous tools that make the lives of lazy cookers – like myself – a lot easier.
+You will be seeing a lot of slow cooker recipes from me because it is getting cold and I just want to hibernate and not think about anything like cooking.
+Slow cookers (or crock pots) are ingenious tools that make the lives of lazy cookers – like me – a lot easier.

 I love carbs.
 LOVE.
 So I wanted to make some focaccia bread.
 This was my first time making it, so I will learn from my errors (and hopefully not inflict them on you) and get it better next time.

 What I learned from this recipe?
 Use white flour as the primary flour!
 I used whole wheat and the bread came out denser than I like.
 I modified the recipe below to address that.
 Know your slow cooker!
 Mine cooks hotter, so in the future I will shorten the time.
 Another thing I wish I had done was created the holes that make focaccia look so unique, but I didn’t think to do that while it was baking.
 It would have kept the bread a little moister.

 Focaccia, by the way, is a flatbread that originated in Italy more than 2,000 years ago.
 Old bread!
 If you like pizza, then pay homage to its precursor!
 You can also make focaccia pizza, because why not?

 And yes, I did share the focaccia with that lovely Pit Bull you see.
 That’s Mina, she’s 15, and is a very serious beggar (although she usually falls asleep during the begging process).
 She loves herself some focaccia bread.